The Assault at McDonald's on September 23, 2011

 We were forced to do what no parents should ever have to do; conduct their own investigation into their child’s death.

 The DC Police called Ward on Saturday the day after he attacked Patrick.
 Ward testified “They wanted me to come in for questioning.”
 He said “I’m going to retain counsel, and then I’ll get back to you.”
 He testified “They didn’t give me a demand or anything, they just said, ‘Come in whenever you can.’”
+While Patrick was in a coma the investigators were coddling Ward.

 Ward claimed that he acted in defense of Giblin, who was fleeing after Patrick’s friend David Lindsey instigated trash talking.
 Prosecutors took Ward and Giblin’s testimonies at face value, even though they were clearly self-serving and contrary to other evidence.
 Video evidence and witness testimonies point to Giblin and Ward as the aggressors, not Patrick, yet prosecutors ultimately told police that Ward’s actions were “justifiable,” placing blame on Patrick for the altercation.